Last updated on June 17th, 2021 at 12:23 am

 But I figured, why not?
 Let me see what Tinder was about and who I could meet while I was here.
 Since then, I’ve met and dated people from 5 continents and learned so much about myself.

 From my first-hand experience, I can tell you what it’s like to date abroad and if it’s even worth doing.
-You got to compare the pros and cons.
+Weighing the pros and cons, will help you figure out what’s best for you.

 So, should I start with the good news, or bad?